2.1. Data Set Structure and Variable Types

 Although both variables come from the same source, they are now of distinct types:

 • Variable 1 is a continuous numerical variable on an interval scale.
-A grade of 0% has lost its meaning, and a student with 80% did not perform twice as better as one with 40%, due to the curve.
+A grade of 0% has lost its meaning due to the curve.
+Also, a student with 80% did not perform twice as better as one with 40%.

 • Variable 2 is an ordinal categorical variable.
 Although a natural order exists among the intervals, no meaningful arithmetic oprations are possible between them, indicating that they are not numerical values.